chagaz/SamSpecCoEN/README.md

 1. REGLINE: For a given sample, the edge weight is the distance of that sample to the regression line fitting the expression of both genes, *on a healthy reference population*.
 This quantifies how much this sample deviates from the "normal" behaviour.
+2. MAHALANOBIS: For a given sample, the edge weight is the Mahalanobis distance of that sample to the 2D-Gaussian fitting the expression of both genes, *on a healthy reference population*.
+This quantifies how much this sample deviates from the "normal" behaviour.
-2. SUM: For a given sample, the weight of edge (x_1, x_2) is x_1+x_2.
+3. SUM: For a given sample, the weight of edge (x_1, x_2) is x_1+x_2.
-3. EUCLIDE: For a given sample, the weight of edge (x_1, x_2) is the Euclidean distance between x_1 and x_2.
+4. EUCLIDE: For a given sample, the weight of edge (x_1, x_2) is the Euclidean distance between x_1 and x_2.
-4. EUCLTHR: For a given sample, the weight of edge (x_1, x_2) is the Euclidean distance between x_1 and x_2, unless x_1 or x_2 is negative, in which case it is 0.
+5. EUCLTHR: For a given sample, the weight of edge (x_1, x_2) is the Euclidean distance between x_1 and x_2, unless x_1 or x_2 is negative, in which case it is 0.
 (Rationale: the edge can't be "on" if one of the genes is underexpressed).

 Evaluation:
 While one of the goals here is to use network-specific algorithms, at first we want to see whether we can build edge weights that are at least as expressive as node weights (that is to say, gene expression levels).
 We quantify this by cross-validated performance of a L1-regularized logistic regression trained on these weights.